 - Coordinating Committee (PhDCC) review and approval.
 The warning card and individual student contract are reviewed and approved by PhDCC.

 - Student receipt of warning card and contract.
-An official of Academic Services and the chair of PhDCC meet with the student to present the warning card and individual student contract.
+An official of Student and Academic Services and the chair of PhDCC meet with the student to present the warning card and individual student contract.
 After the student reads and signs the documents (signature indicates that the student has read it), they are placed in the student's academic file.

 - Contract monitored quarterly by PhDCC.
 If the contract is not upheld by the student, the student will be given a second warning.
 If behaviors are not resolved, student may be dismissed from the program.

-Academic Services Memo No. 43
+Student and Academic Services Memo No. 43